buzzer4mornin/Evolutionary-Algorithms/Lamarckism & Baldwinism /README.md

 Most of the algorithms used so far were inspired by Darwinian evolution.
 However, there are more evolutionary theories.
-In this one, we will use Lamarckian and Baldwinian evolution
+In this one, we will use Lamarckian and Baldwinian evolution.
+Assignment is ready!